A2osX/A2osX/README.md

 ## **Visit us at [A2osX](http://www.a2osx.com)**

-This is just a place holder and plug for our A2osx internet site.
+This is just a place holder and plug for our [A2osX](http://www.a2osx.com) internet site.
 Stay tuned here for news about this site.
-We have also created a Page to discuss A2osX on **[Facebook](https://www.facebook.com/A2osx-372512896625840/)**.
-He also have a new **[Twitter](https://twitter.com/A2Osx)** handle that we have been using to test new A2osX features but will soon be using as a messaging channel, so please follow.
+We have created a Page to discuss A2osX on **[Facebook](https://www.facebook.com/A2osx-372512896625840/)** and have a new **[Twitter](https://twitter.com/A2Osx)** handle to test new A2osX features which will soon be used as a messaging channel, so please follow.

 ## Disk images...